wasab1kastike/autobattles4xfinsauna/CONTRIBUTING.md

   the production build, so broken URLs or titles will fail pull requests.
 - Keep the `docs/` mirror aligned with the working tree.
 The `verify:docs` script inspects `docs/assets/index-*.js` for the embedded commit hash and fails fast if it doesn't match `git rev-parse --short HEAD`.
-Re-run `npm run build` to regenerate the bundle whenever the guard reports stale assets.
+The CI workflow now runs `npm test` immediately after the production build, so this guard executes on every push or pull request.
+Re-run `npm run build` and mirror the fresh `dist/` output into `docs/` whenever the guard reports stale assets.
 - Preserve the custom domain configuration. `public/CNAME` (and the mirrored `docs/CNAME` for historic deployments) should continue to reference `artobest.com` unless the production URL officially changes.